RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Geography/Natural Features/Plane.md

 The creation of [[Encyclopedia Mysenvaria/Biology/Taxa/Plant|plants]], in the year 523bt, would also be a turning point in the geologic history of the Plane.
 Plants would inadvertently work to break up the top layer of earth and create [[Encyclopedia Mysenvaria/Science/Phenomena/Soils|soil]].
 While plants had already established ecosystems across the Plane they moved incredibly slow, the creation of [[Encyclopedia Mysenvaria/Biology/Taxa/Animal|animals]] would speed up these ecosystems.
 # Characteristics
 ## Hydrosphere
+The surface of the Plane consists of 47% water.
 ## Atmosphere

 # Geology